nodemailer/wildduck/README.md

 1. Optimize SEARCH queries to use MongoDB queries.
 Currently only simple stuff (flag, internaldate, not flag, modseq) is included in query and more complex comparisons are handled by the application but this means that too much data must be loaded from database (unless it is a very simple query like "SEARCH UNSEEN" that is already optimized)
 2. Optimize FETCH queries to load only partial data for BODY subparts
 3. Parse incoming message into the mime tree as a stream.
 Currently the entire message is buffered in memory before being parsed.
+4. CPU usage seems a bit too high, there is probably a ton of profiling to do

 ### How does it work?